coder/code-server/doc/self-hosted/index.md

 > To ensure the connection between you and your server is encrypted view our guide on [securing your setup](../security/ssl.md)

   ### Nginx Reverse Proxy
   Nginx is for reverse proxy.
-Here is a example virtual host that works with code-server.
+Below is a virtual host example that works with code-server.
 Please also pass --allow-http.
 You can also use certbot by EFF to get a ssl certificates for free.
   ```
   server {
     listen 80;